 Evaluations are run by Colts, but not by your coaches.
 An objective process is used, focusing on technical skills, physical skills, tactical skills and coachability.

 When are teams announced?

 Teams are typically announced in early June.

-Typically, U13 players will fundraise through the course of the year for a soccer trip the following summer.
-Recently, teams have traveled to Canada and Pennsylvania to play in competitive tournaments.
-The trips are a lot of fun and a good experience for the players.
+Typically, U13 players will fundraise through the course of the year for a soccer celebration the following summer.
+The celebrations are a lot of fun and a good experience for the players.
 Trip details are decided by coaches and team parents.